Beechupally

 Festivals of the temple

-Akupuja and Panchamrut abishekaham are conducted daily and is very popular among the devotees.
-Hanuman jayanthi in the month of Margasira and Narasimha Jayanti in Visakha are celebrated in this kshetra in grand manner.
+Akupuja and Panchamrut abishekaham are conducted daily and are very popular among devotees.
+Hanuman Jayanthi in the month of Margasira and Narasimha Jayanti in Visakha are celebrated wonderfully in this kshetra.

 Sri Beechupally Anjaneya Swamy is the family deity for many in the surrounding area.
-Regularly people from near by places in Andhra and Karnataka visit this kshetra to have dharshan of the Lord.
+Regularly people from nearby places in Andhra and Karnataka visit this kshetra to have the darshan of the Lord.
 Many devotees prefer to perform their marriage in this holy place.
-There are many devotees who come just to do meditation in this kshetra for it is calm and peaceful surrounding.
-Vibhudi prasadham of Lord is very powerful and it protects devotees from all evil forces and ‘doshas’.
+Many devotees come just to do meditation in this kshetra for it is calm and peaceful surroundings.
+Vibhudi prasadham of the Lord is very powerful and it protects devotees from all evil forces and ‘doshas’.

 Experience

-Come visit is holy place, take a snanam in river Krishna have dharshan of Lord Beechupally rayudu.
-Spend some days in this calm surrounding and cleanse your mind, get fresh.
+Come visit this holy place, take a snanam in the river Krishna, and have darshan of Lord Beechupally Rayudu.
+Spend some days in these calm surroundings, cleanse your mind, and get fresh.

 *The author is an officer working in PSU bank